 Inflation Is Rising, But No Sirens Ahead

 After this year’s Secular Forum, PIMCO adopted its New Neutral view: We expect global economies to converge to modest trend growth rates over the next few years.
 What does The New Neutral mean for inflation risk around the world?
-Deputy Chief Investment Officer Mihir Worah, head of PIMCO’s real return and multi-asset portfolio management teams, discusses PIMCO’s expectation of low but rising inflation over the next three to five years, and what it means for investors.
+Mihir Worah, Chief Investment Officer Real Return and Asset Allocation and head of PIMCO’s real return and multi-asset portfolio management teams, discusses PIMCO’s expectation of low but rising inflation over the next three to five years, and what it means for investors.

 What is PIMCO’s secular outlook for global inflation?
 In a world approaching The New Neutral, is there less inflation risk?